 Have the toddler dip wooden blocks in safe toxic free paint or make homemade finger paint (see Finger Painting with Edible Finger Paint above.)
 Place a small amount of the paint in jar lids so they are easy to dip the wooden blocks.
 Press the shapes on white paper.

-Last but not least we have an art appreciation activity for toddlers & preschoolers!
+Last but not least we have an art appreciation project for toddlers & preschoolers!
 Use these amazing art appreciation learning materials by Aline Wolf along with this art activity and your kids will be hooked on art & history!

 Shoe Box Activity 1: Ribbon Pulling